RJauslin/PatPilr/README.md

   l_max = 500, # A scalar integer representing the maximal length of the sequences considered. keepPrimer = TRUE) # A boolean value, if you want to keep the primers with the sequences or not.
 ```
-If the database is a very large file you can use the function **trimBasePatPil**.
+If the database is a very large file, it is possible that the function trimBase won't be able to load it without crashing.
+In this case you can use the function **trimBasePatPil**.
 You have to give the path to two more files that represent the primers.
-The format of the file must be .txt and have the following form :
+The format of the file must be *.txt* and have the following configuration. (**Unknown nucleotide is not allowed in these two files, onyl A, C, T and G**)

 ``` r
 AAACTCAAAGAAATTGACGG